Apply to AFROTC

 - At least 3 years (6 semesters) of college remaining

-- Minimum 2.0 cumulative college GPA
+- Minimum 2.0 cumulative and term college GPA

 ![]() ![]() |